Sacroiliac SI Joint Dysfunction and Treatment Options

 - Lower back pain near the hip and buttock

-- Hip and/or groin pain
+- Pelvic/buttock pain

-- Trouble going from sitting to standing
+- Pain going from sitting to standing

 Sacroiliac joint pain is very real and very painful.
 Dr. Jeff LaPorte has a special interest in treating SI Joint conditions, including a surgical solution if needed.

-Minimally Invasive SI Joint Fusion with the iFuse Implant System®
+Surgical Solution: Minimally Invasive SI Joint Fusion with the iFuse Implant System®

 - Bernard TN, et al. Recognizing Specific Characteristics of Nonspecific Low Back Pain.
 Clin Orthop Relat Res.
 1987;217:266–80.